• English

 Ferrero Group, a private company, paid $2.8 billion to acquire Nestle's U.S. confectionery and candy bar business in 2018, which included the Baby Ruth, 100 Grand, and Crunch bars.

 Even though it sold its U.S. chocolate business, Nestle is still a significant player in the sector because of its focus on investing in consumer staples.
-The food manufacturer has few expansion opportunities, but its products are essential for millions of households worldwide.
+The best food manufacturer has few expansion opportunities, but its products are essential for millions of households worldwide.
 In addition, Nestle stock has rewarded investors with rising dividends over a long period.

 2. The Hershey Co